 Wilko reveals locations of 111 stores to shut next week

-Wilko will close 37 stores after trading on Monday September 25, a further 37 on Wednesday September 27 and another 37 on Friday September 29.
+The firm will close 37 stores after trading on Sunday September 24, a further 37 on Tuesday September 26 and another 37 on Thursday September 28.

 Wilko has revealed the locations of its stores which will close for good next week.